YoussifMedhate/DSA-Home-Workes/README.md

 ## 🏁 Notes

 This repository is meant for educational and reference purposes —
-to help others understand and apply core Data Structures concepts efficiently — And to Dr/Heba review my codes.
+to help others understand and apply core Data Structures concepts efficiently —
+and for **Dr. Heba El-Hadidy** to review and evaluate my submitted codes.